PhD Student Funding

 The starting yearly stipend for full-time doctoral students is $24,000 (over 12 months).
 Typically, students awarded assistantships receive a full tuition waiver upon approval of their advisors.

 Students awarded assistantships are also eligible for part-time employee benefits.
 UT Dallas offers a dynamic and flexible package of valuable programs.

 Assistantship awards are announced at the time of admission decisions.

 Students applying for admission will be automatically considered for the Eugene McDermott Graduate Fellows program, which provides generous financial support as a research assistant for 4-5 years.
 Details can be found at the Eugene McDermott Graduate Fellows website.

 Exceptional applicants will be considered for the Eugene McDermott Graduate Fellows Program.
-Applicants selected for the program are awarded generous financial support, tuition and fees, health insurance, and a discretionary research budget.
-The award is for 4-5 years
+Applicants selected for the program are awarded fellowships as Research Assistants (RA) and receive annually:

 A few competitive merit-based scholarships of $1,000 are available for full-time doctoral students who are not awarded stipends.
 These scholarships also award recipients the Texas-resident tuition rate for the entire academic year (which typically leads to a savings of approximately $10,000 per year).